CSC 101. Overview of Computer Science. (3 h)

 CSC 193.
 Independent Study.
 (1-3 h)

-A course of independent study directed by a faculty adviser, not to be counted toward the bachelor of science in computer science.
+A course of independent study directed by a faculty advisor, not to be counted toward the bachelor of science in computer science.
 May be repeated for up to 3 hours.
 Enrollment requires prearrangement with a computer science faculty member and departmental approval P-POI.

 CSC 201.
 Data Structures and Algorithms.
 (3 h)